-PL 97-248, the Tax Equity and Fiscal Responsibility Act of 1982, included several provisions affecting IV-D, including reducing the FFP and incentives.
+PL 97-248, the Tax Equity and Fiscal Responsibility Act of 1982, included several provisions affecting IV-D, including reducing the Federal Financial Participation (FFP) and incentives.
 In addition, Congress repealed the mandatory non-AFDC collection fee retroactive to 1981, making it an option.
 States were allowed to collect spousal support for non-AFDC cases.
-Military personnel were required to make allotments from their pay if delinquent.
+Military personnel were required to make allotments from their pay, if delinquent in their child support.

-- 1981 PL 97-35, the Omnibus Reconciliation Act of 1981, amended IV-D in five ways: 1) IRS was authorized to withhold tax refunds for delinquent child support; 2) IV-D agencies were required to collect spousal support for AFDC families; 3) IV-D agencies were required to collect fees from parents delinquent in child support; 4) obligations assigned to the state were no longer dischargeable in bankruptcy proceedings; and 5) states were required to withhold a portion of unemployment for delinquent support. - 1980 PL 96-272, the Adoption Assistance and Child Welfare Act of 1980, amended the Social Security Act as follows: 1) FFP for non-AFDC was made permanent; 2) states could receive incentives on interstate AFDC collections; and 3) states had to claim expenditures within two years.
+PL 97-35, the Omnibus Reconciliation Act of 1981, amended IV-D in five ways: 1) IRS was authorized to withhold tax refunds for delinquent child support; 2) IV-D agencies were required to collect spousal support for AFDC families; 3) IV-D agencies were required to collect fees from parents delinquent in child support; 4) obligations assigned to the state were no longer dischargeable in bankruptcy proceedings and 5) states were required to withhold a portion of unemployment for delinquent support.

+PL 96-272, the Adoption Assistance and Child Welfare Act of 1980, amended the Social Security Act as follows: 1) Federal Financial Participation (FFP) for non-AFDC was made permanent; 2) states could receive incentives on interstate AFDC collections; and 3) states had to claim expenditures within two years.